isomerpages/moe-mayflowersec/index.md

       title: Mayflower Secondary School
       subtitle: Mighty in Thought and Deed
   - infopic:
+      title: Sec 1 Parent Engagement Session
+      subtitle: 🗓️ 4 JANUARY 2024
+      description: You can refer to the School-Parent Engagement Session slides shared on the 4th Jan for information on Academic and Non-Academic matters and policies.
+      button: More info
+      url: /newest-happenings/latest-updates/sec-1-parent-engagement-2024/
+      image: /images/2024Talk_to_Sec_1_parents__Cover_.jpg
+      alt: Open House 2023
+  - infopic:
       title: Sec 1 CCA Information
       subtitle: 📣 Announcement
       description: Choosing a co-curricular activity (CCA) can be exciting!
 Here are